 “The Henry Jackson Society is a cross-partisan, British-based think-tank.
 Our founders and supporters are united by a common interest in fostering a strong British and European commitment towards freedom, liberty, constitutional democracy, human rights, governmental and institutional reform and a robust foreign, security and defence policy and transatlantic alliance.”

 The Henry Jackson Society (HJS) is an extremist imperialist pressure group that promotes the complete hegemony of capitalist exploitation backed by military force.
 The HJS executes the inter-connected tasks of aggressive attacks on any political viewpoint, activity or movement that does not stick rigidly to acceptance of capitalist control alongside a gleeful demand for greater and greater government funding of the military.
 Keeping the welfare system for the arms industry well-oiled is the main objective of the HJS.
-(Welfare for arms industry)
+(Welfare system for arms industry)

 The Statement of Principles of the HSJ elucidates, with blatant arrogance and aggression, a modern colonialist attitude that updates, but doesn’t refine, the violent European colonialism of the 19th century.
 Three of these principles combined (nos.
 3, 6 and 7 on HSJ statement and reproduced below), combined, make clear that the HJS is a PR lobbying group for violent military action against any state that does not conform to capitalist control.